 Our earliest experience with guidance in the field was with ‘tramlines‘, beginning in 1993.
 At the time, we had a 30-foot soybean drill and and 60-foot sprayer.
 We moved over one row unit on the drill, at 60 inches from the left end, making wide rows 120″apart.
 When spraying, I would run the sprayer wheels in those wide rows, guiding me more accurately.
 In 2000, we moved up to a 36-foot soybean drill, and the tramlines were no longer feasible.
 So, we added our first GPS receiver and GreenStar screen to the sprayer, using a guidance system called “parallel tracking“.
 There was a little tractor icon on the screen, and if you moved too far left, it beeped once; too far right, it beeped twice.
 It was tedious!
 The same tedious guidance was utilized in the soybean planting tractor.

-Our latest generation of GPS systems, acquired in 2011, are the GreenStar-3 from John Deere.
+Most of our GPS systems are GreenStar-3 from John Deere.
 They have enhanced accuracy and are also capable of showing the operator video feeds from external cameras.
 We use that video to increase our vision to the rear when taking big machines down the highway.
 It’s hard to see those coal trucks zooming up on you behind a big planter or grain cart.
 Now we can see them coming, and it makes for greater safety.